Therapeutic Massage

 Because you work hard

-You stand or sit for long periods, or the keyboard or steering wheel is your constant companion.
+You stand or sit for long periods, or the steering wheel is your constant companion.

 Because you’re at the office

-You spend most of your day sitting and staring at a screen.
+You spend most of your day sitting at a computer, looking at a screen.

 Because you’re a new parent